-- 22. Under CM 41-01, each longline vessel fishing in exploratory fisheries for Dissostichus spp. has been required to tag and release Dissostichus spp. at the rate of 1 toothfish per tonne of green weight caught throughout the season since 2004.
-An upper limit of 500 fish tagged per vessel applied until the end of 2007 (Table 3).
-In order to ensure that there is sufficient overlap between the length distribution of those fish that are tagged by a vessel and of all the fish that are caught by that vessel, each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic (see Annex 41-01/C, footnote 3).
-The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for the 2011 season and this was then increased to 60% for the 2012 and subsequent seasons (Table 2). - 23.
+- 22. Under CM 41-01, each longline vessel fishing in exploratory fisheries for either D. mawsoni or D. eleginoides is required to tag and release toothfish at the rate of 1 fish per tonne of green weight caught throughout the season since 2004.
+In order to ensure that there is sufficient overlap between the length distribution of all fish caught and those fish that are tagged, a vessel is required to achieve a minimum tag-overlap statistic (see Annex 41-01/C, footnote 3).
+The requirement to achieve a minimum tag-overlap statistic of 50% was first introduced for 2011 and this was then increased to 60% for 2012 and subsequent seasons (Table 2).
+The number of toothfish tagged and recaptured are shown in Table 3. - 23.
 Vessel-specific tag-detection rates and recapture rates were developed using a methodology which controls for the spatial and temporal variability of fishing operations by pairing each individual tag release or recapture event with all other fishing events which occurred in the same time and place (i.e. within a specific distance and in the same fishing season) (WG-SAM-14/30).
-The resulting indices were used to derive the effective tag releases and effective tag recaptures for each vessel in the tagging dataset used for the assessment model (WG-FSA-15/38).
+The resulting indices were used to derive the effective tag releases and effective tag recaptures for each vessel in the tagging dataset used for the assessment model (WG-FSA-17/36).
+Both effective tagging survival rates and tag-detection rates have been variable but generally decreasing over time in the fishery, with catch-weighted effective survival rates at about 65% in the most recent years and effective tag-detection rates at about 85%.
+This decrease is due to the combination of individual vessel performance and their relative contribution to the fishery over time and does not necessarily mean a decrease in individual vessel performance over time.